Guest communication

 WiFi is one of the most common guest questions.
 When hosts send it manually every time, it becomes another repetitive task that interrupts the day.

-Short answer: what a good airbnb wifi password message does
+Short answer: what a good Airbnb WiFi password message does

-A strong airbnb wifi password message gives the guest the next useful step about WiFi access without forcing them to ask twice.
+A strong Airbnb WiFi password message gives the guest the next useful step about WiFi access without forcing them to ask twice.
 Keep it short, personal, and specific: share the network, password, router location, and where to find troubleshooting steps.
 If the message starts to become a mini manual, link to the guest guide instead.

 When to send it